Macyatmacy/img_cls_exp/README.md

 <img src="Images/OUTPUT.jpg" width="108" height="212" alt="output"/><br/>

+We have train 4 models, "pn_model.tflite" and "pn_sub_model.tflite" is for ChestXray2017 dataset, with the latter account for subclass of pnenmonia.
+The "oct.tflite" and "oct_sub.tflite" are similar.
+You can check them in the folder Models.

 ## References
 TFlite-based app is based on [a tutorial offered by Tensorflow website](https://codelabs.developers.google.com/codelabs/recognize-flowers-with-tensorflow-on-android/#0) and [the skeleton app packages](https://github.com/hoitab/TFLClassify.git) by Hoi Lam.